WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 `accept-language`, which allows content-negotiated resources to be represented.

-This conflicts with {{MHTML}}, which uses the `content-location` response header to encode the requested URL, but has no way to encode other request headers.
+This would require an extension to {{MHTML}}, which uses the `content-location` response header to encode the requested URL, but has no way to encode other request headers.
 MHTML also has no instructions for handling multiple resources with the same `content-location`.

-This also conflicts with {{ZIP}}: we'd need to encode the request headers into ZIP's filename fields.
+This also requires an extension to {{ZIP}}: we'd need to encode the request headers into ZIP's filename fields.

 ### Response headers {#response-headers}